M&T Bank (NYSE:MTB) Posts Quarterly Earnings Results, Misses Expectations By $0.75 EPS

-M&T Bank (NYSE:MTB – Get Rating) issued its quarterly earnings results on Wednesday.
+M&T Bank (NYSE:MTB – Get Rating) released its quarterly earnings results on Wednesday.
 The financial services provider reported $3.53 earnings per share (EPS) for the quarter, missing the consensus estimate of $4.28 by ($0.75), RTT News reports.
-M&T Bank had a net margin of 23.21% and a return on equity of 10.76%.
-During the same period last year, the company earned $3.76 earnings per share.
+M&T Bank had a return on equity of 10.76% and a net margin of 23.21%.
+During the same period in the prior year, the company posted $3.76 EPS.

-The company also recently announced a quarterly dividend, which was paid on Friday, September 30th.
-Stockholders of record on Thursday, September 1st were paid a $1.20 dividend.
+The business also recently announced a quarterly dividend, which was paid on Friday, September 30th.
+Stockholders of record on Thursday, September 1st were issued a $1.20 dividend.
+The ex-dividend date was Wednesday, August 31st.
 This represents a $4.80 dividend on an annualized basis and a dividend yield of 2.97%.
-The ex-dividend date of this dividend was Wednesday, August 31st.
-M&T Bank’s dividend payout ratio (DPR) is currently 45.28%.
+M&T Bank’s payout ratio is presently 45.28%.

 M&T Bank Corporation operates as a bank holding company that provides commercial and retail banking services.
 The company's Business Banking segment offers deposit, lending, cash management, and other financial services to small businesses and professionals.
 Its Commercial Banking segment provides deposit products, commercial lending and leasing, letters of credit, and cash management services for middle-market and large commercial customers.